Som-Energia/somenergia-tomatic/README.md

 	Often unscheduled meetings and other issues makes the computed timetable unpractical.
 	The web interface can be used to swap turns and keep track of the changes.

-- Asterisk queues programming according the timetable.
+- Programming Asterisk queues according the timetable.

-	Each turn, the Asterisk queue is reloaded in order to meet the timetable.
+	Asterisk queue is reload for each turn automatically.

 - Pause/Resume extensions or adding more lines during service